 Sir Gerry Grimstone

-Sir Gerry Grimstone is Chairman of Barclays Bank plc, Europe’s largest investment bank, which oversees Barclays’ Corporate and Investment Bank, Private Bank, and International Cards and Payments businesses.
-He is also a Non-Executive Director of Barclays plc.
-He is also the immediate past Chairman of Standard Life Aberdeen, the UK’s largest savings and investments business.
-He still chairs Standard Life’s business in China, Heng An Standard Life, a joint venture with TEDA, headquartered in Tianjin with branches in over 80 cities throughout China.
-He chairs TheCityUK/China-Britain Business Council’s China Market Advisory Group and also sits on the Board of HDFC Life in India, one of India’s largest life insurance businesses.
-He is the UK chair of the India-UK Financial Partnership and the UK Chairman of the UK- India CEO Forum which have been set up by the Indian and British Governments.
-Sir Gerry is the board advisor to the Abu Dhabi Commercial Bank and an Independent Non-Executive Board Member of Deloitte North West Europe.
-Within the UK public sector, he is the Lead Non-Executive on the Board of the Ministry of Defence, and is a member of HM Treasury’s Financial Services Trade and Investment Board.
-From 2012 to 2015, Sir Gerry served as the Chairman of TheCityUK, the representative body for the financial and professional services industry in the UK.
-He was previously a senior investment banker at Schroders and ran businesses in London, New York and Asia Pacific, including Japan.
+Sir Gerry Grimstone is the immediate past Chairman of Barclays Bank plc which oversees Barclays’ Corporate and Investment Bank and International Cards and Payments businesses and also of Standard Life Aberdeen, the UK’s largest savings and investments business.
+Gerry sits at the heart of UK-China and UK-India relations and participates regularly in Prime Ministerial visits and the annual Economic and Financial Dialogues between the countries’ respective Finance Ministers.
+He chairs the TheCityUK-CBBC China Market Advisory Group which helps coordinate financial and related professional services activity between the UK and China.
+He chairs Standard Life Aberdeen’s insurance business in China, Heng An Standard Life, a joint venture with TEDA headquartered in Tianjin with branches in over 80 cities throughout China.
+He is a Hong Kong Permanent Resident.
+In India, he sits on the Board of HDFC Life, which is one of India’s largest life assurance companies.
+He Is the UK chairman of the India-UK Financial Partnership and also of the UK-India CEO Forum both of which have been set up by the Indian and British Governments.
+In the Gulf, Gerry is the Board Adviser to the Abu Dhabi Commercial Bank and chairs a newly established joint venture between Investcorp and Aberdeen Standard Investments which will invest in social and core infrastructure projects in Gulf Corporation Council countries.
+He is an Independent Non-Executive Board Member of Deloitte North West Europe, a member of Deloitte’s Global Independent Non Executive Advisory Committee, and also of their UK Oversight Board.
+Within the UK, he is the Lead Non-Executive on the Board of the Ministry of Defence, and is a member of HM Treasury's Financial Services Trade and Investment Board.
+He conducted the Cabinet Office’s Triennial Review of the Civil Service Commission, the Cabinet Office’s Review of Public Appointments in the UK which led to the new Public Appointments Code, and led the Cabinet Office – HM Treasury Task Force to establish the new Centre for Public Services Leadership.
+From 2012-2015, Gerry served as the Chairman of TheCityUK, the representative body for the financial and professional services industry in the UK.
+Gerry has held a number of Board appointments in the public and private sectors and has served as one of the UK’s Business Ambassadors.
+He was previously a senior investment banker at Schroders and ran businesses in London, New York and Asia Pacific.
 He specialised in mergers and acquisitions and capital-raising for major companies worldwide.
 Prior to that, he was an official in HM Treasury where he was responsible for privatisation and policy towards state-owned enterprises.

 Karim El Solh